vikramkh/course-website-16fa/index.md

 Late submission policy:

 : The following applies to all homeworks, both written and programming, except
     for the final project, which does not have a late day policy.
-Homeworks can be submitted at most two days late.
 Each student has two free, no-strings-attached "late days".
-If you submit late and you have late days remaining, then you will not incur the late penalty that corresponds to the number of late days used.
-If you are out of late days, then you will incur a 25% penalty off the total possible number of points on the homework for each day late.
-One "day" is defined as anytime between 1 second and 24 hours after the homework deadline, Late written homeworks can be turned in to Laura Fox in Levine 308.
+Homeworks can be submitted at most two days late provided that you have the requisite number of late days.
+    If you are out of late days, then you cannot submit your homework late.
+One "day" is defined as anytime between 1 second and 24 hours after the homework deadline.
+Late written homeworks can be turned in to Laura Fox in Levine 308.
 The final project does not have the same late policy; it has its own late policy, which will be announced with its release.

 Collaboration policy for written homeworks: